 When operating an LLC, members enjoy limited liability and legal protection, meaning they cannot be held responsible for the debts of the LLC.
 This means that creditors can't seize their personal assets to satisfy the LLC's debts.
 On the other hand, Trademark owners legal protection from personal liability and can be sued if their trademark is infringed.

 The filing requirements for an LLC are relatively simple and can usually be handled by a lawyer or online service.
 The business entity registration requirements for trademarks are more complex and involve several different government agencies.

 LLC members have fewer duties than trademark owners and will not be responsible for the actions of their co-owners or managers.

 Flexibility in Distribution of Profits/Risk Allocation

 An LLC's operating agreement can specify how profits are distributed among its members and how they should allocate the risk of loss.
 This flexibility is not available with trademarks.

 Ease of Formation

-The process of forming an LLC is relatively simple and can usually be completed in a few days.
+The process of forming an LLC is relatively simple and can usually be completed in a few days, even for a single business owner.
 The trademark registration process can be lengthy and complex, involving multiple government agencies.

 Business Name Protection